 Until otherwise specified, elaborated or additions made, the following will be included in acts of "ragging"

-Any act of financial extorting or forceful expenditure burden put on junior student/ (s) by senior /(s)
+c.
+Any act of financial extorting or forceful expenditure burden put on junior student/ (s) by senior /(s).

 Each constituent may organize, in a befitting manner, inaugurals of new batches, towards progressive socialization efforts.
 Head of the Institutes and faculty members, during such inaugurals may provide to the students, the guidelines on behavioral norms.

-Seniors, be encouraged to organize, “Welcome Party” for new entrants.
+Seniors, be encouraged to organize, "Welcome Party" for new entrants.
 For this purpose an organizing committee be constituted, out of senior students of which, a senior faculty member will be the Ex-Officio-Chairman cum Patron.
 Such a party, by senior students, be organized within first fortnight, of the beginning of academic session.
-Head of the Institution and faculty members, to the extent possible, should participate in such a party
+Head of the Institution and faculty members, to the extent possible, should participate in the party.

-Professional Counselors attached to the constituents / University should provide counseling to ‘fresher” in order to prepare them for the socio-academic life ahead particularly for adjusting to life in hostels
+Professional Counsellors attached to the constituents / University should provide counseling to 'fresher' in order to prepare them for the socio-academic life ahead particularly for adjusting to life in hostels.

 Each constituent should identify all vulnerable locations, and ensure keeping a constant vigil and watch at such locations including monitoring of the atmosphere and the environment at eating 'Joints' (Canteens, Cafes, 'khoka', Dhabas etc).
 Hostel / accommodations, where freshers are accommodated, are required to be carefully guarded if necessary, by posting security personnel and placed in charge of a warden.